GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Astrophysical implications

 From theoretical predictions for the late-stage evolution of massive stars \citep{Fowler:1964zz, Barkat:1967zz, 1967ApJ...148..803R, 1968Ap&SS...2...96F, Bond:1984sn, Woosley:2002zz, Woosley:2016hmi}, contraction of the core leads to electron--positron pair production that reduces internal pressure support, causing further contraction that powers explosive nuclear burning and a rebounding shock.
 For helium-core masses $\approx32$--$64\,M_\odot$, multiple pulsational episodes can eject sufficient material to reduce the mass below the pair-instability regime, ending with a BH remnant.
 A single pulse can entirely disrupt stars with larger helium cores, leaving behind no remnant in a \ac{PISN}.
 At even larger helium-core masses $\gtrsim135\,M_\odot$, this is avoided as the high core temperature results in photodisintegration that accelerates gravitational collapse to a massive \ac{BH}.
 This leads to the robust prediction from single-star evolution of the existence of a gap in the BH mass distribution.
 Though this gap is broadly consistent with the range $\approx60$--$130\,M_\odot$, there are several theoretical uncertainties that affect both the lower edge and total extent of the gap \citep{Belczynski:2016jno, Stevenson:2019rcw, 2019ApJ...887...53F, Mapelli:2019ipt, Renzo:2020rzx, Marchant:2020haw, Woosley:2021xba, Hendriks:2023yrw}.
 Uncertainties in nuclear reaction rates alone can shift the lower edge of the pair-instability mass gap from $\approx50\,M_\odot$ to $\approx100\,M_\odot$ \citep{Farmer:2020xne}.

 Some stellar and binary evolution processes are predicted to be able to populate the pair-instability mass gap.
 Weaker stellar winds \citep{Mapelli:2019ipt} or core dredge-up episodes \citep{Costa:2020xbc} may allow a star to retain a hydrogen envelope and collapse to a BH with mass inside the gap \citep{Spera:2018wnw}.
-Stellar mergers in dense clusters or multiple systems could similarly produce stars that collapse to more massive BHs, with the large masses inferred from GW231123 perhaps requiring multiple such mergers \citep{Mapelli:2016vca, DiCarlo:2019fcq, Renzo:2020smh, Kremer:2020wtp, Gonzalez:2020xah, Rizzuto:2021atw, Costa:2022aka, ArcaSedda:2023mlv}.
 Short-period stellar binaries might avoid merging and produce binary BHs with large, equal masses $\sim100\,M_\odot$ from rapidly rotating metal-poor stars due to chemically homogeneous evolution \citep{deMink:2016vkw, Mandel:2015qlu, Marchant:2016wow}.
 However, most models of isolated-binary formation predict small natal spins and at most one of the BHs spinning, due to tidal synchronization or accretion-induced spin up, and so binaries with masses and spins like those inferred from GW231123 are difficult to form \citep{Belczynski:2017gds, Qin:2018vaa, Fuller:2019sxi, Bavera:2020inc, Belczynski:2017gds, vanSon:2020zbk}.
 In fact, the components BHs and especially the primary are so massive that they may have formed through core collapse above the pair-instability mass gap \citep{Ezquiaga:2020tns, Franciolini:2024vis}.